 Construction proved to be their niche and soon thereafter they escalated their development activities; building and owning/managing racquetball clubs in Laurel and Silver Spring MD, purchasing and renovating warehouses in Columbia, MD, building a ten story office building on family land for only $30PSF and acquiring surplus schools from Prince George’s county and converting them into office parks in Laurel and Beltsville, MD.
 Their projects were very profitable because they were meticulously on time and budget and they themselves performed the tasks of four trades – general contracting, supervising, managing, and leasing.
 They operated a lean organization, and were extremely fiscally conservative as they had learned to be from their fathers who were now ambling towards retirement.

 The business grew steadily until the late 1980’s when the Washington DC metro area was hit hard by the S&L scandals and the ensuing real estate crash.
 Having operated under the same conservative principles as their fathers, Dennis & Gary recognized the opportunity to buy large amounts of real estate at depressed prices.
 Partnering with close friend Jeffrey Cohen and Dennis’ brother in law, Michael Epstein, Berman affiliate BECO Management (www.beconet.com) was born.
 Today, BECO owns & manages more than 7,000,000 square feet of commercial property throughout Maryland, Virginia, North Carolina & Illinois.

-Today the Company is run by Gary’s sons Kevin, Adam, and Casey and Dennis’ sons Brian, Jeffrey and Benjamin who have expanded the Company’s retail, commercial office, and residential operations & developments.
+Today the Company is run by Gary’s sons Kevin and Adam and Dennis’ sons Brian and Benjamin who have expanded the Company’s retail, commercial office, and residential operations & developments.